-Which countries could be added to the green list next?
+Which countries could be added to the green and red lists next?

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.